 Every trek has some tough uphill climbs.
 It’s the only way you’ll see some of the beautiful mountain views on offer!
 So if you don’t walk very often (including uphill), we recommend that you make a plan to get trekking fit before you come to Nepal.

-You’ve got a great opportunity to think about the trek you really want to do!
+This is a great opportunity to think about the trek you really want to do!
 Not just what you think you can do.
 Often, we sell ourselves short or we lack belief in what we’re truly capable of.
 This is your chance to do something amazing and it’ll be well worth the effort to get fit and reach that summit!
 It could be life-changing!

 Trek ‘Level of Difficulty’